Zaid Zada

-I'm a third-year PhD Candidate at Princeton University working with Uri Hasson.
+I'm a fifth-year Ph.D.
+Candidate at Princeton University working with Uri Hasson.
 My background education is in computer science (B.S., JMU) and machine learning (M.S., Georgia Tech).

 Presentations